xslobo05/Cn2app/README.md

 User can display predicted values, generate charts of predicted values, past values and compare them.
 App allows adding new locations to the system.

+Code has been exported into a runnable JAR file.
+Due to heap size limitations encoutered, the JAR has been further packaged to runnable EXE file with JVM argument -Xmx1024m to ensure enough memory has been allocated.

+Tested on Windows 10 with Java 8 release 281.

 [Main code](https://github.com/xslobo05/Cn2app/blob/master/src/app/views/appGui.java)

 ## Authors